 Noting that applicants may identify RVCs that they would like to propose in response to public comments, objections, whether formal or informal, GAC Early Warnings, or GAC Consensus Advice, the Working Group recommends that applicants should have an opportunity to submit RVCs after the initial application is submitted in order to remedy concerns raised through these channels.

 The Working Group emphasizes the importance of transparency and accountability in the implementation of RVCs.
-By requiring public comment on any changes to RVCs, the New gTLD Program will ensure that the community has an opportunity to provide input on any changes being proposed.
-These types of changes should be considered application change requests, which includes public comment.
+By requiring an operational comment period on any changes to RVCs, the New gTLD Program will ensure that the community has an opportunity to provide input on any changes being proposed.
+These types of changes should be considered application change requests, which includes an operational comment period.

 Rationale for Recommendation 9.10 and Implementation Guidance 9.11: In the 2012 round, voluntary PICs were included in Specification 11, section 4 of the Registry Agreement.
 The Working Group believes that RVCs should continue to be captured in the Registry Agreement in subsequent rounds.
 While the Working Group is recommending that voluntary PICs now be referred to as RVCs, this is not intended to change their nature.
 Accordingly, any RVCs that a registry commits to should be subject to enforcement via the PICDRP, as voluntary PICs in Specification 11 are for 2012 registries, and the PICDRP should be updated to apply to RVCs.